rkgofiitk/academic-issues.github.io/Topics/indiancolleges.md

 I am sure that authors know where the buck stops.
 To put it simply, all the states and federal regulatory agencies have contributed to ruining
 India's colleges and universities.
 It allowed unscrupulous politicians and a phony liberal coterie to exert control over professionals.
 Of course, a group of professionals colluded with the gang to enjoy power and control.
-All serious educators and policy planners realize the problem but cannot do anything other than venting frustrations.
+All serious educators and policy planners realize the problem but cannot do anything other than vent frustrations.
 It reminds me of the story of three thugs who made the farmer believe that he is carrying a dog instead of a goat on his shoulders.
 Having taught at three different IITs in my long teaching career, I know the problem, and so do my esteemed colleagues.
 The problem that ails our higher education systems has several layers.
 Let me start at the bottom of the problem stack.

 The country's primary, middle, and secondary level education largely depends on panchayat and govt run schools.
 These schools have a lot of infrastructure-related issues.
 Some schools are just open schools; many have no buildings, while others do not have tables or chairs.
 However, infrastructure is the least of the problem that beset the school education system.
-Sometime back, I wrote a blog on the 5T school upgrade project of Govt of Odisha.
+Sometime back, I wrote [a blog on the 5T school upgrade project of Govt of Odisha](./OdishaSchools.md).
 Capex always yields large and instant kickbacks.
 So, infrastructure development is most welcome among politicians if there is an opportunity.
 The availability of well-trained teachers is the foundational problem.
 Schools without provisioning critical human resources are like raising a building without foundation in an active seismic zone.
+I discussed
-I discussed a middle school in the Palamau District of Jharkhand in an earlier blog.
+[a middle school in the Palamau District of Jharkhand in an earlier blog](./stateOfSchoolEducation.md).
 His video report showed that a maths teacher did not know basics like multiplication tables.
 A literature teacher misspells all words.
 Even the headmaster of the school has no clue how to teach.
 The responses from teachers and students to the reporter's question were appalling.
 It was a govt funded school.
 Recently, another video report was circulated among our colleagues.
 This video was about a school near Patna in Bihar.
 Again a govt run school where actual teachers were absent and probably engaged in more profitable enterprises.
 Their places were filled up by proxies ranging from